47leonel-wabo/spring-boot3-distributed-app/readme.md

 # Spring Boot Multi-module Application

-Hands on multi-module application development with Spring Boot 3.x and Spring Cloud.
+Hands on multi-module application development with Spring Boot 3.x and Spring Cloud with Java 17.

 ## Modules